Ystrad Rhondda railway station: Station buildings and facilities

 Ystrad Rhondda station features a modest single-storey building typical of British Rail's 1980s construction standards.
 The station has basic facilities including a seated waiting area but lacks many amenities found at larger stations.
 There is no ticket office, with passengers required to purchase tickets from conductors on trains or use alternative arrangements.
 The station does not have toilets, a waiting room, or commercial facilities.

 Both platforms are equipped with basic shelters and passenger information displays.
 Platform 1 serves southbound trains towards Pontypridd and Cardiff, whilst Platform 2 serves northbound trains towards Treherbert.
 The platforms are connected by a standard footbridge, with step-free access available to Platform 1 via the station car park.
 Access to Platform 2 requires use of the footbridge, though an alternative accessible route exists via the Brook Street footbridge, although this has restrictions for wheelchair users.
 The station provides cycle storage with three Sheffield stands accommodating up to six bicycles, located near the entrance to the southbound platform.
-The station is recorded as having zero formal car parking spaces.